Monastery Notes

 The first time Sensei held court, we were all made aware of a seating chart.
 We sat on prim cushions, all facing the Buddha, in a sharp-cornered rectangle around the room.
 He detailed the precise order in which we needed to walk in and out of meditation.
 John, who had taken a 14-hour flight to follow Sensei to Bodh Gaya, accidentally walked in front of the Buddha instead of behind it.
 “Wrong, wrong, wrong!
 Please, listen to me!”
 Sensei burst.
 John bowed apologetically.

-Chokyi Nimya Rinpoche taught us Tibetan Buddhism.
-Chokyi Nimya is a Tibetan Lama from both Drikung Kagyu and Nyingma lineages.
+Our third unit, Tibetan Buddhism, was taught by Chokyi Nimya Rinpoche.
+Chokyi Nimya is a Tibetan Lama from two distinct lineages (Drikung Kagyu and Nyingma.)
 He had a widespread following, wide cheeks, and the crows’ feet of someone who has spent most of his life smiling.
-I was on setup crew for the meditation hall during his section, so each evening, I laid out four additional cushion rows for the fifty or so followers that had tracked him to Bodh Gaya.
+I was on setup crew for the meditation hall during his section, so each evening, I laid out cushions for the fifty or so followers that had tracked him to Bodh Gaya.
 They were particularly determined.
 They had come from all over – South America, Nepal, Australia – to listen to his lectures in Bodh Gaya.
-One woman crashed our office hours to ask the Rinpoche personally how she could deal with her anger.
-Chokyi Nimya, due to his notoriety, only taught for a week (he was replaced by the humble Kabir).
+One woman crashed our office hours to ask the Rinpoche how she could deal with her anger.
+Chokyi Nimya, due to his notoriety, only taught for a week.
 He made a grand exit by blessing us all, hopping in his security-detailed SUV, and waving goodbye with both hands.
 “I love you!” he chirped.
-His followers waved back tearfully, calling, “We love you too!”
+His followers streamed behind the Hummer tearfully, calling, “We love you too!”

-Though I liked aspects of Zen and Tibetan Buddhism, I resonated most with Theravada, which is by now relatively common in western practice.
+I resonated most with Theravada, which is by now relatively common in western practice.
 It was popularized by the ten-day Vipassana retreat, as well as modern American teachers Jack Kornfield, Sharon Salzburg, and Joseph Goldstein (founders of the Insight Meditation Society).
 Theravada meditation begins with samatha, a training focused on a single object and mindful awareness of the body.
-It’s intended to build concentration, which is required for vipassana.
+It’s intended to build concentration, a prerequisite for vipassana.
 The aim of vipassana is meditative insight (and eventually enlightenment).
 It works in partnership with Buddhist philosophy – secular practitioners who practice vipassana over time often reach conclusions in agreement with Buddhist ideas such as selflessness (anatta) or interdependence.

 I couldn’t decipher the difference between acceptance vs giving up vs admitting that I was never going to find the silver bullet.
 But continuing to watch my thoughts led to a natural swell and fall.
 If I could wait out the bites, they’d fail to draw my attention.
 There was no defeat because there was no more battle.